Laang Spean: Documentation

-Roland Mourer and Cécile Mourer-Chauviré working for the Royal University of Phnom Penh, undertook the first excavations from 1965 to 1969 and revealed evidence of prehistoric human occupation in Laang Spean from as long as 6,240 years BP ago.
-Objects that were found included tools made of hornfel, pottery, burnt animal bones, carbonized matter, shells of mollusks and a great variety of micro fauna remains.
-In a deeper middle layer artifacts and tools were excavated that "showed similarities with so-called Hoabinhian sites that had been uncovered in Southeast Asia, suggesting the possibility of a common cultural bedrock for a group of humans stretching from Burma to Vietnam."
+Roland Mourer and Cécile Mourer-Chauviré, working for the Royal University of Phnom Penh, undertook the first excavations from 1965 to 1969 and revealed evidence of prehistoric human occupation in Laang Spean as old as 6,240 years BP.
+Objects found included tools made of hornfels, pottery, burnt animal bones, carbonized matter, mollusk shells and a great variety of microfauna remains.
+In a deeper middle layer, excavated artifacts and tools bore similarities to previously-discovered Hoabinhian sites in Southeast Asia.
 Thirty years of war and ten years of mine clearing prevented further excavations.

-The French-Cambodian Prehistoric Mission - a team founded by the French Ministry for Europe and Foreign affairs in 2009, and led by Pr Hubert Forestier (MNHN) and Dr. Heng Sophady (MCFA-RUFA) - of Cambodian and French archaeologists and students - has resumed archaeological work since 2009 in room no. 2 (central part of the cave) over a surface of more than 40 m2 that provides new stratigraphic, chronocultural and archaeo-zoological results.
-Currently, 20 stratigraphic units are recorded on a ground surface of 1000 m2 to a depth of 5 meters without reaching the bedrock.
+In 2009, the French Ministry for Europe and Foreign Affairs and Cambodian Ministry of Culture and Fine Arts began collaboration on the French-Cambodian Prehistoric Mission.
+The team was led by Hubert Forestier, a professor of prehistory at the National Museum of Natural History, and Heng Sophady, an archaeologist and deputy director of the cultural heritage department of the Ministry of Culture.
+The team of archaeologists and students resumed work in room number two (the central part of the cave) over a surface of more than 40 m2 that has provided new stratigraphic, chronocultural and archaeo-zoological results.
+As of 2016, 20 stratigraphic units were recorded on a ground surface of 1000 m2 to a depth of five meters without reaching the bedrock.

-The Neolithic burial sites of four men and one woman dating from 3.700 to 3.300 BP. were found in one of the top layers.
-Some graves were lavishly adorned with stone jewelry while others lacked adornment, suggesting emergent social stratification among the population and provides researchers with "an original chronological, cultural landmark for South-East Asia, at the beginning of the Ages of Metal".
+The Neolithic burial sites of four men and one woman dating from 3,700 to 3,300 years BP were found in one of the top layers.
+Some graves were lavishly adorned with stone jewelry while others lacked adornment, suggesting emergent social stratification among the population; the find provided researchers with "an original chronological, cultural landmark for South-East Asia, at the beginning of the Ages of Metal".

-The Hoabinhian level (later hunter–gatherers) contains split pebble tools and abundant faunal remains that date between 11.000 and 5000 years BP.
-The team discovered "a large stone featuring what appear to be etchings in the shape of an arrow, dyed with a redocher color...It could be the first case of art in Cambodia"[sic].
+The Hoabinhian level (later hunter–gatherers) contains split pebble tools and abundant faunal remains that date between 11,000 and 5,000 years BP.

-The team uncovered rudimentary stone tools (chert flakes and polyhedral, multiplatform cores) in the deepest Palaeolithic levels from as far back as 71.000 years BP.
+The team uncovered rudimentary stone tools (chert flakes and polyhedral, multiplatform cores) in the deepest Palaeolithic levels as old as 71,000 years BP.